syricano/project2/README.md

 ---

  ## Deployment
- - The website was deployed to Github pages and can be accessed by the link : [Project2](https://syricano.github.io/project2/)
+ - The website was deployed to Github pages and can be accessed from github through  the link : [Repository Project2](https://github.com/syricano/project2), the live website can be accessed here :[Project 2](https://syricano.github.io/project2/)
  Deployment steps were done as the following:
  1. On Github, selecting the project repository then going to settings.
  2. clicking on pages, then selecting deploy from a branch, and selecting Main page.